garyranson/graph-wip/doc/usage.md

 app.
 Once you've downloaded or cloned the project, that process looks something like this:

-1. Set up the basic structure of the site.
+1. Set mouseUp the basic structure of the site.
 2. Add some content, style, and functionality.
 3. Run your site locally to see how it looks.
 4. Deploy your site.